Working with Materialized Views¶

 Almost all information about clustering tables also applies to clustering materialized views.
 For more information about clustering tables, see Strategies for Selecting Clustering Keys.

 This section contains additional examples of creating and using materialized views.
-For a simple, introductory example, see Basic Example: Creating a Materialized View (in this topic).
+For a simple, introductory example, see Changes to Base Tables (in this topic).

 Simple Materialized View¶